 Are there any holes in the info architecture?

-How might we improve the sites for specific audiences?
+How might we improve the site for specific audiences?

 We will do some A/B testing on Calls-to-action and iterate on these to match other marketing efforts.